13 Mistakes That Shorten Your Laptop’s Life

 You never compress your data

 Over time, the files on your laptop can become fragmented, meaning files that should be next to each other aren’t.
 If you have a Windows laptop, “defragging” your computer is a way of compressing and putting those files back together so that your computer doesn’t have to work so hard.
 “Basically, it organizes your data on your hard drive in a way that’s more efficient for the laptop,” says Eiland.
 “You can see the data being organized and the gaps being closed.”
 A defragmentation tool should already be built into your computer, so just type “defrag” in the search bar and it should pop up.
-Here are some signs the cause of your slow computer is a virus.

 You never bothered to install antivirus